Tanzania-German Centre for Postgraduate Studies in Law (TGCL)

 - llmscholarship in tanzania

-- university of dar es salaam faculty of law
+- university of dar es salaam school of law scholarships

 - udsm school of law